dober-man/f5-agility-labs-waf/docs/class6/module1/lab4.rst

     **1** Click on ‘waf_labs / waf_cicd’ and at the bottom of the page you’ll see ‘waf_policy.json’.
 Click on that to view the JSON file:

-        **Note in the top section you’ll see the name 'owasptop10_agility2020'.
+..
+NOTE:: in the top section you’ll see the name 'owasptop10_agility2020'.
 This refers to the template we created on the BIG-IP to build the ASM policy and matches the name of the template we created in the BIG-IP.

         .. image:: images/16-module1.png